Ybalrid/Annwvyn/README.md

 Some word on the linux support
 ------------------------------

 The engine is buildable and runnable under linux, but there is **no support** for any HMD under linux at this time.
-So the game will start in **NoVR** mode.
+So games using it will only start in **NoVR** mode.